jlaroche/Documentation-en/docs/github.md

 This guide is written for people who are typically not coders but want to benefit from some of the great features GitHub can offer.

 Below is an example of a GitHub Repository.
 A repository typically contains all the files related to a project.
-For people writing and sharing data stanadards (or ontologies or other text-based documents), a repository could hold the information for a data standard.
+For people writing and sharing data standards (or ontologies or other text-based documents), a repository could hold the information for a data standard.

 ![GitHub initial navigation](/assets/images/github_initial_navigation.PNG)

-The name of this repository is called HUB-Harmonization.
+The name of this repository pictured above is called HUB-Harmonization.
 It is a public repository which means that anyone on the web can see it, but only people with permission will be able to edit it.

 In the purple box is a description written by the owner of the repository which describes what is in the repository.